corozb/react-query-codeevolution/README.md

 - Dependent Queries
 - initial Data: to caché queries
 - Pagination, keepPreviousData: true
+- Mutations:
   - useMutation
   - Query Invalidation: To update the data inmediatly the request was do it
   - Handling mutation response
+  - Optimistic Updates: Peforming a mutation under the assumption that nothing can go wrong